PaulDance/labyrinth-solving/README.md

    * Extraction.py: production, storing, analysis and complexities estimation of experiments results
    * The rest: databases and their respective creation scripts
 2. Images: different renders of execution steps and other illustration media
+3. Presentations: the presentation of a few slides I had to make for the exam and a bunch of links to web sites I encountered during my documentation research that might interest you.

 #### Enjoy!